LuciaLicakova/latent-reasoning-thesis/README.md

-# Coconut and Contextual Latent Reasoning
+# Coconut Extensions: Learnable Latent Windows and LoRA

 This repository reproduces and extends the Coconut framework from [Training Large Language Models to Reason in a Continuous Latent Space](https://arxiv.org/abs/2412.06769) by Hao et al. (2024).

-It includes a contextual latent embedding modification, where each latent token is computed as a weighted average of the last *m* hidden states instead of using only the immediately preceding one.
+It includes a contextual latent embedding modification, where each latent token is computed as a learned aggregation over multiple recent hidden states.
+Additionally, we apply parameter-efficient fine-tuning via Low-Rank Adaptation to reduce the memory cost of training.

-The implementation is optimised for limited hardware (2×11 GB GPUs) through gradient accumulation and reduced batch sizes.
+The implementation is optimised for limited hardware (2×11 GB GPUs) through gradient accumulation and reduced batch sizes, since multi-pass latent reasoning remains the dominant memory bottleneck.

 ![coconut](assets/coconut.png)